Growth Trends for Related Jobs

-If you have no acting experience or if you want a career on the stage, in films or on television, you will need an acting portfolio.
-A good portfolio should be done by an experienced, professional photographer.
+If you have no acting experience and you want some type of acting career either on the stage, in films or on television, you will need an acting portfolio.
+A complete, high-quality acting portfolio will highlight your appearance, personality, and acting skills.
+Portfolio pictures should be taken by an experienced, professional photographer.
 Before you set foot in a photographer's studio, it's important to know what you want from the photo session.
-Your acting portfolio is your chance to catch the attention of casting directors and be invited to auditions.
+A portfolio will likely be required when you submit to a casting call.
+As an aspiring actor, your acting portfolio is your chance to make a good first impression, catch the attention of casting directors, and be invited to auditions.

 Know What You Want